 First, research a range of wedding florists and get referrals from others when you can to compare work and costs before deciding on the best fit.
 Make a list of questions to ask at your initial consultation if the information is not already provided ahead of time.
 Among these include:

 Before settling on someone, consider their geographic location.
 By using a person or business that’s local, you can browse through their selection in person and get an idea of what it’s like to work with them.
+Need help finding a trusted wedding florist?
+Zola vets each vendor we place on our directory, so you can find trustworthy wedding florists from Tampa, FL to Los Angeles, CA and everything in between.

 Local florists also tend to know what’s abundant for the season by being from the area and may have a few affordable suggestions you may not have previously considered.
 Plus, these types of vendors may even waive delivery and setup fees or include them into the final cost of flowers.